Support from readers like you keeps The Journal open.

 Rent: I’m renting an Airbnb for 80 nights in what is considered to be the best area of the city.
 The cost works out at €25.00 Euros per night.
 This is for a modern studio apartment measuring approx. 40 square metres, with a balcony, located in a secure building on a nice street.

-Transport: I did buy a local transport card and put some credit on it but I have not really used it (I paid €2 Euros for the card and €4 Euros for the credit).
-Because of the central location of the apartment, I’m able to walk everywhere.
-I have taken a few taxis if I’m out late at night (I haven’t paid more than €5 Euros for a trip)
+Transport: I did buy a local transport card and put some credit on it but I haven’t used it much (I paid €2 Euros for the card and €4 Euros for the credit).
+Because of the central location of the apartment and the lovely weather, I’m able to walk everywhere.
+I have taken a few taxis if I’m out late at night (I haven’t paid more than €5 Euros for a trip).
+Buenos Aires has a good transport system (bus network and underground).

 Household bills: No household bills while I am here – all is included in the cost of the Airbnb.
 Also included is the cleaning of the apartment and change of towels/bed linen